AustinMichaelColeman/melo-gen-ai/README.md

 ## Configuration

-For future reference to myself or others who'd like to fork this project, here is how you configure it:
+This project is deployed using [Vercel Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions):

 ### Environment variables

-1. Set the following environment variables:
+1. From within Vercel, set these environment variables:
    - `SERVER_URL`: Your server URL, such as `app.vercel.com`
    - `CONTACT_EMAIL`: Your contact email address
    - `OPENAI_VERIFICATION_TOKEN`: Obtain this token from OpenAI.
 See the [ChatGPT Plugin OAuth docs](https://platform.openai.com/docs/plugins/authentication/oauth)